 For Upping The Business Side

 I’m going to go ahead and say that Google Analytics is sort of an industry standard when it comes to numbers.
 In short, this is a go-to for stats: how long people are on your blog, how many pages they look at, if they’re a new user or not… it’s got all the good stuff.
 Keep in mind that you can use this info no matter what your goals are, and that sometimes numbers don’t mean anything, after all.
 (Like, so what if you have high page views if no one ever interacts on your site… but I digress.)
-Whether you’re wanting your numbers to grow, or just wanting to see what the heck your numbers are out of curiosity, this is one of those blogging resources to take advantage of.
+This is one of those blogging resources to take advantage of, mainly because it will most likely increase the size of your audience.
+Another way of increasing the size of your blog’s audience is through an unlimited cPanel hosting server.
+If you’ve got no idea what this actually means, you might want to learn more about the different web hosting servers you can get for your blog.

 Everyone will probably have different opinions on what’s “important” to look at when you see your analytics.
 Being fairly new to analytics myself, this article is a great resource that helps you decipher what you’re actually looking at when you see all those stats.
 Because let’s face it – stats are fun (and useful), but if you don’t know how to read them, they’re not very helpful.
 One of my goals this year is to get a better understanding of what the numbers mean for me and my blog…because sometimes (most times?)
 I take one look at it all and just pretend to understand what I’m seeing.
 Oops.